 The Ideal Eating Plan

 The ideal eating plan is more inclusive than exclusive.
 It doesn’t exclude whole food groups, such as whole grains.
 Being in a constant state of self-restraint results in experiencing insatiable cravings.
-When you restrict macronutrients like carbohydrates and/or fat, your body counters this restriction by releasing hormones that cause you to crave those particular macronutrients.
-That’s because your body requires both carbohydrates and fats to perform key metabolic functions.
+Your body requires both carbohydrates and fats to perform key metabolic functions.
+When you restrict macronutrients like carbohydrates and/or fat, your body rebels.
+It releases hormones that cause you to crave those particular macronutrients.

 Remember… When you restrict essential nutrients, your body will “fight it” until no amount of “will power” will keep you from eating it.